doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Tried working on a highly skewed dataset today and got a lot of insight on recall , precision , F1 score and accuracy.

 **Thoughts** : I skipped these a few days ago, assuming they won't be so significant topics.
 Turns out that shortcuts are not allowed here.

+# 100 Days Of Code - Log

+### Day 56: July 19, 2020

+**Today's Progress**:  Used Hold-out validation method for tuning the hyperparameters.
+Got familiarised with several parameters available in the learning models and made full use of them.

+**Thoughts** : All the day's effort  summed up to a 1.7% improvement in the accuracy, which is a lot considering the model now works at 98.8% accuracy.